 We are all susceptible to suggestion.
-There is a massive, world wide advertising industry based on that very fact.
+There is a massive, worldwide advertising industry based on that very fact.
 But we can always reject suggestions we don't like or which are inappropriate to us.
-Hypnosis puts us in a calm, focussed state where we are more than usually susceptible to suggestion; when therapists use it to suggest ways in which we can be happier or deal with our problems, we comply.
+Hypnosis puts us in a calm, focused state where we are more than usually susceptible to suggestion; when therapists use it to suggest ways in which we can be happier or deal with our problems, we comply.
 But we always retain the ability to say no.

 Operations can be carried out using hypnosis

 James Esdaile worked in India in the 1840s and used hypnosis as his only anaesthetic for operations to remove what he called 'monster tumours' (up to 80 pounds in weight).
 Previously no anaesthesia had been used at all, and many patients had died from shock or blood loss.
 Esdaile claimed that the introduction of hypnotic anaesthesia cut the death rate in these operations from 50% to 5%.

 I've had the odd call from people who want me to hypnotise their partner and ask if they’re having an affair.
 Unfortunately for these callers, people in hypnosis can invent or imagine information, make mistakes and even tell lies.
 This is one reason it’s important to see a hypnotherapist who is well-trained and will not ask inappropriate or leading questions.
 These can result in you working with inaccurate information and have an effect on the results of the therapy.